tmtsoftware/esw/docs/src/main/sequencer/seqcompsequencer/Sequencers.md

 The subsystem indicates the subsystem defining the observing mode.
 The `name` portion will generally be indicated by a selection in the observation planning tool.
-There are no restrictions on this name, but shorter is better.
+There are no restrictions on this name, but shorter is better and the subsystem should be capitalized to conform with other subsystem uses.

 ### Registering Sequencers in Location Service